Breakthrough Writing Residency

 Do not reject yourself!
 Don’t stop yourself from applying because you don’t want to take the opportunity away from someone else who needs it more.
 Apply and let us sort that part out!
 If you have any questions, email info@litcleveland.org.

-Applications for the 2024-2025 residency will open summer of 2024.
+Applications for the 2024-2025 residency are open now through July 29, 2024.

 Application Materials